 The Hanover Wind Symphony has played to enthusiastic audiences in and around greater Morris County for over a quarter-century.
 At the group’s premiere performance in 1985, there were 30 musicians.
-Now in its 27th season, the Hanover Wind Symphony has more than doubled in size.
+Now celebrating its 30th Anniversary season, the Hanover Wind Symphony has more than doubled in size.

 Roughly half the HWS members have been in the symphony for 15 years or more, with five of the founding members still active.

 HWS members are your neighbors--volunteers whose passion for music enriches the cultural fabric of the community with the thrill of live wind band performances.

 Funding has been made possible in part by funds from Morris Arts through the New Jersey State Council on the Arts/Department of State, a Partner Agency of the National Endowment for the Arts, BT ExxonMobil, the Hanover Township Board of Recreation Commissioners, and the Cultural Arts Committee of Hanover Township, IBM, The Provident Bank, Sanofi Pasteur, Verizon Foundation, and people like you!!

 The Hanover Wind Symphony supports the Americans with Disabilities Act.